 Your payment slip and signed pathology Request Form must accompany your blood sample at all times

-Your results will be available within seven to 10 working days from the date your sample is received at Genea.
+Your results will be available within five to seven working days from the date your sample is received at Genea.
 Your doctor or a genetic counsellor will contact you to discuss and explain your results.